mozilla/release-services/src/shipit_frontend/README.rst

  - example: https://people.mozilla.org/~sledru/relman-dashboard/

  - bootstrap the project
- - copy login from relengapi_tools
+ - copy login from releng_tools
  - create a route for dashboard